IqaqAli/Devops/README.md

-# This is for Ansible play books directories
+# This is for Ansible play books